-All of the Internal Audit engagements are subjected to a thorough internal peer review of quality by the Chief Audit Executive, to ensure that its work meets the standards expected from the Internal Audit staff.
-For example, the internal file quality reviews undertaken cover the following:
+All Internal Audit engagements are subjected to a thorough internal peer review of quality by the Chief Audit Executive, to ensure that its work meets the standards expected from the Internal Audit staff.
+For example, the internal file quality reviews cover the following:

-- all work undertaken is in accordance with PSIAS; - the work is planned and undertaken in accordance with risks associated with areas under review: - sampling is undertaken in accordance with the agreed methodology; and - the conclusions are fully supported by our detailed work.
+- all work undertaken is in accordance with PSIAS; - the work is planned and undertaken in accordance with risks associated with areas under review; - sampling is undertaken in accordance with the agreed methodology; and - the conclusions are fully supported by our detailed work. - 16.3 Internal Audit performance is also monitored in the following ways: - quarterly progress reports to Audit and Governance Committee; - quarterly customer satisfaction surveys; and - monthly meetings with the Head of Finance.

-16.3 External Assessments
+16.4 External Assessments